Authored by the expert who managed and guided the team behind the Israel Property Pack

 Are foreigners legally protected like locals in Israel right now?

-Foreigners receive the same formal legal protection as locals in Israel for property matters, with access to the same registration systems, courts, and contract enforcement mechanisms.
+Foreigners in Israel receive the same formal legal protections as locals in property matters, meaning the same courts, the same registration system, and the same contract enforcement rules apply regardless of your nationality.

-The most important legal safeguard a foreigner should put in place before buying property in Israel is to verify the Tabu extract independently, confirming the seller's identity, property boundaries, existing liens, mortgages, and cautions before any money changes hands.
+The most important safeguard a foreigner should put in place before buying property in Israel is hiring an independent Israeli real estate lawyer (not the seller's lawyer, not the agent's recommendation) and pulling the Tabu extract to verify the property's registration status, liens, and mortgages before any money changes hands.

 Do courts treat foreigners fairly in property disputes in Israel right now?